 Yes, Delta-9 gummies expire over time.
-But when we talk about a THC edible “going bad,” we are actually talking about two completely different processes happening at the same time:
+But when we talk about a THC edible “going bad,” we can be talking about two different things:

-1. Cannabinoid Degradation: Delta-9 THC breaks down and loses potency.
+Cannabinoid Degradation: Delta-9 THC breaks down and loses its potency.

-2. The Food Spoilage: The sugary, gelatin-based gummy growing mold, or the carrier oils going rancid.
+The Food Spoilage: The sugar- and gelatin-based gummy is growing mold, or the carrier oils are going bad.

-If you just found a dusty jar of gummies in the back of a drawer or at the bottom of a hot car console, do not eat them blindly.
+If you just found a dusty jar of THC gummies in the back of a drawer, do not eat them blindly.

-Here is the exact science behind how THC degrades over time, the visual signs that a gummy has become toxic, and when it is officially time to throw the jar in the trash.
+Here is how THC degrades over time, the visual signs that a gummy has gone bad, and when it’s okay to eat or throw the jar in the trash.

-If a gummy is past its expiration date but hasn’t grown mold, it is generally safe to eat—but the high will feel completely different.
+If a gummy is past its expiration date—but hasn’t grown mold and still smells perfectly fine—it is generally safe to eat.
+However, the effects are going to feel completely different than a fresh batch.

 4 Signs It Is Time to Toss Your Gummies (Food Safety)